Author: James Cheef Wright

 In the same way, we are to meditate on the Word of God.
 When we hang on every Word God has spoken, we not only come to know God — we also learn how His Word takes action in our lives.
 Scripture reveals His character and nature — His heart, His will, His desires for His children, His warnings as a protector, His promises out of love.
 Ultimately, His ways.

 Believing God exists and knowing who God is through having a relationship with Him are not the same.
-Many believers attend church on Sunday, sit through Sunday school, and even participate in Bible study, yet still do not know who God is or walk in relationship with Him.
+Many believers attend church on Sunday, sit through Sunday school, and even participate in Bible study, yet still do not know who God is or walk in a relationship with Him.
 When you are in a relationship with God, you believe God — you trust His character, you submit to His authority, and you understand your position as His servant.
 But when you merely believe in God you treat Him like a servant.
 These are they who eagerly quote Matthew 7:7 “Ask, and it will be given to you,” but ignore Matthew 7:1-2 which warns “Judge not, that ye be not judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.

 • Titus 3:3-5 Devotional — From Natural to Spiritual Through God’s Mercy